svinkle/launchy/README.md

 <script src="js/launchy.js"></script>
 ```

-_Launchy_ will run automatically and generate all the modal windows for you!
+_Launchy!_ will run automatically and generate all the modal windows for you!

 ### `npm` Package
-_Launchy_ is also available as an npm package!
+_Launchy!_ is also available as an npm package!

 #### Install
 ```sh